Tuesday, September 1, 2009

 Wednesday, July 1, 2009

-WOotW - Vertical Insanity
+Vertical Insanity

 Its hill climbing madness around here.
 That is to say, I don't climb hills very well, and anyone who climbs faster than me is mad.
 But I have a twisted sense of dedication, so its my duty to keep up with the pack.
 Or try to.
 Mostly.
 Sometimes.